Eurovision: BBC responds to news 2023 song contest could be held in UK - NewsBreak

 But Eurovision’s governing board, the Reference Group, “has with deep regret concluded that, given the current circumstances, the security and operational guarantees required for a broadcaster to host, organise and produce the Eurovision Song Contest under the ESC Rules cannot be fulfilled”.

-After winning the ceremony, Kalush Orchestra said: “Thank you for supporting Ukraine.
+After winning the ceremony last month, Ukraine’s entry, the band Kalush Orchestra, said: “Thank you for supporting Ukraine.
 This victory is for every Ukrainian.
 Slava Ukraini.”

 Comments / 0